CivicActions/agile-california/documentation/usds-checklist.md

 9. When appropriate, share your development process and progress publicly

 #### Actions
-1. We have an open repository which allows issues to be created, and recently implemented an in-product survey.
+1. We have an open repository which allows issues to be created by the public, and have been capturing bugs from our users as part of our user testing processes.
-2. We have no datasets, but we explictly [invited](https://civicactions.com/blog/an-open-invitation-to-collaborate/) our competitors to share our code.
+2. We have no datasets yet, but we explicitly [invited](https://civicactions.com/blog/an-open-invitation-to-collaborate/) our competitors to share our code.
-3. NA
+3. N/A
-4. NA
+4. N/A
-5. NA --- the government can do this, but we do not.
-We have place our code in the public domain.
+5. N/A - the government can do this, but we do not.
+We have placed our code in the public domain.
 If we paid for any sub-contracting, we would of course do this.
-6. NA --- we have chosen to publish as the government does, in the public domain.
+6. N/A - we have chosen to publish as the government does, in the public domain.
 A GPL or other share-alike system would allow us to do this.
 We hope the government demands such licensing where legally entitled to in the future.
-7. Our users asked for a way for the court to announce changes in status.
+7. Our users asked for a way for the court to announce changes in foster child status or location moves.
 In theory we could implement this as an API, but we have no power to get the California court system to use it.
-8. Obviously we have done this as required by the RFI and our principles. https://github.com/CivicActions/agile-california
+8. We have done this as required by the RFI and our principles. https://github.com/CivicActions/agile-california
 9. We have done fiercely with our blog posts.

 #### key questions